diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

   map (\n -> i64.sum (iota n)) ns
 ```

-This function contains irregular nested parallelism, as the size `n` is
+This function contains nonuniform nested parallelism, as the size `n` is
 nonuniform in the `map` nest.
 After flattening it will look like this:

 ```